eonk/CrimeSciData/docs/02-causality.md

 ## 7323 7490
 ```

 So, we see that we have 7490 observations classed as 1 and 7323 classed as 2.
 If only we knew what those numbers represent!
 Well, we actually do.
-We will use the `attributes()` function to see the different "compartments"" within your "box", your object.
+We will use the `attributes()` function to see the different "compartments" within your "box", your object.

 ```r